06. How Airbnb designs for trust

 As director of product design at the social media behemoth, Stewart has to be on top of the how and why of designing user experiences on a massive scale.
 Using real-world examples, she reveals three tips for how to design user interfaces for the entire world’s population.

 What happens if you move from plain old ‘design’ to ‘design thinking’?
 That’s the question posed by CEO of IDEO Tim Brown in this talk.
 Brown argues that focusing on the small stuff in design isn’t working for us, and it’s time to make the shift to design thinking.

 Starting with the example of the original design thinker, 19th century engineer Isambard Kingdom Brunel, Brown explains that design thinking can help us visualise the whole user experience and create new human-centric solutions through prototyping, collaboration and participatory design.
-Through inspiring examples of design thinking in the developing world, Brown breaks down of the benefits of thinking big in design.
+Through inspirational examples of design thinking in the developing world, Brown breaks down the benefits of thinking big in design.

 09. Reinventing User Experience